What Is the Permissive Use Doctrine?

 Courts generally enforce step-down provisions as long as the policy language is conspicuous, plain, and clear.
 South Carolina stands out as a notable exception, having deemed these provisions unenforceable under its own state insurance laws — but most other states continue to uphold them when properly drafted.

-It's worth noting that several states raised their minimum liability requirements in 2025.
-California increased from 15/30/5 to 30/60/15 (effective January 1, 2025), Virginia raised theirs to 50/100/25 (effective January 1, 2025), Utah moved to 30/65/25 (effective January 1, 2025), and North Carolina raised its minimum to 50/100/50 (effective July 1, 2025) — now the highest property damage floor in the country.
-No further state minimum changes are reported as of early 2026.
+Several states raised their minimum liability requirements in 2025.
+California increased from 15/30/5 to 30/60/15 (effective January 1, 2025), Virginia raised theirs to 50/100/25 (effective January 1, 2025), Utah moved to 30/65/25 (effective January 1, 2025), North Carolina raised its minimum to 50/100/50 (effective July 1, 2025), and Massachusetts increased compulsory bodily injury limits to 25/50 with property damage rising to $30,000 (effective July 1, 2025).
 While higher minimums offer more baseline protection, they're still far below what serious accidents can cost.
+You can learn more about state minimum liability requirements and what they mean for your coverage.

 | State | Old Limits | New Limits | Effective |